" "

 • Size: The physical size of the range extender impacts just where exactly you can put it in your house, meaning you’ll have to consider how much space you have to play with, and how big of a unit you can roll with before you run into issues.

-• Type: WiFi extenders come in either desktop or plug-in models, each with advantage and disadvantages.
+• Type: WiFi extenders come in either desktop or plug-in models, each with advantages and disadvantages.
 As a result, determining what you need out of an extender, where you can physically put it and how much firepower you need from it will help determine what type of extender you purchase.

 • Price: Price is an important factor to consider regardless of the purchase, as you don’t want to be paying for something that you’re not getting value from.